Chiang Kai-shek: Names

-"Kai-shek"/"Jieshi" soon became Chiang's courtesy name (字).
+"Kai-shek" soon became Chiang's courtesy name (字).
 Some think the name was chosen from the classic Chinese book the I Ching; "介于石" ("[he who is] firm as a rock"), is the beginning of line 2 of Hexagram 16, "豫".
 Others note that the first character of his courtesy name is also the first character of the courtesy name of his brother and other male relatives on the same generational line, while the second character of his courtesy name shi (石—meaning "stone") suggests the second character of his "register name" tai (泰—the famous Mount Tai).
-Courtesy names in China often bore a connection with the personal name of the person.
-As the courtesy name is the name used by people of the same generation to address the person, Chiang soon became known under this new name.

 Sometime in 1917 or 1918, as Chiang became close to Sun Yat-sen, he changed his name from Jiang Zhiqing to Jiang Zhongzheng (Chiang^{3} Chung^{1}-cheng^{4}).
-By adopting the name Chung-cheng ("central uprightness"), he was choosing a name very similar to the name of Sun Yat-sen, who was (and still is) known among Chinese as Zhongshan (中山—meaning "central mountain"), thus establishing a link between the two.
+By adopting the name Chung-cheng, he was choosing a name very similar to the name of Sun Yat-sen, who is known among Chinese as Zhongshan (中山—meaning "central mountain".
 The meaning of uprightness, rectitude, or orthodoxy, implied by his name, also positioned him as the legitimate heir of Sun Yat-sen and his ideas.
-It was readily accepted by members of the Chinese Nationalist Party and is the name under which Chiang Kai-shek is still commonly known in Taiwan.
-However, the name was often rejected by the Chinese communists and is not as well known in mainland China.
-Often the name is shortened to "Chung-cheng" only ("Zhongzheng" in Pinyin).
-Many public places in Taiwan are named Chungcheng after Chiang.
+It is the name under which Chiang is still commonly known in Taiwan.
+Often the name is shortened to "Chung-cheng".
 For many years passengers arriving at the Chiang Kai-shek International Airport were greeted by signs in Chinese welcoming them to the "Chung Cheng International Airport".
-Similarly, the monument erected to Chiang's memory in Taipei, known in English as Chiang Kai-shek Memorial Hall, was literally named "Chung Cheng Memorial Hall" in Chinese.
+Similarly, Chiang Kai-shek Memorial Hall in Taipei, was named "Chung Cheng Memorial Hall" in Chinese.
 In Singapore, Chung Cheng High School was named after him.